Feddas/Clawful/Assets/Documents/devNotes.md

 `FallsUntil` - This value represents when the ball is allowed to check if it should transition from a rigidbody into a tilemap tile.
 This value is modified when a tile below it is removed from the grid.

+# Dev Ops

+CI (Continous integration) definitions are in [.github/workflows](../../.github/workflows).
+These files tell GitHub to create builds ([as artifacts to the bottom of actions](https://github.com/Feddas/Clawful/actions/runs/10231069973)) and to deploy the WebGL build to GitHub pages.
+For details, [this link explains how CI was enabled](https://game.ci/docs/github/activation/#personal-license).